Table of Contents Show

 For: 3D Touch Compatible iPad Pro

-More options for Assistive Touch only available for 3D iPad.
+More options for Assistive Touch are only available for 3D iPad.

 3D Touch Action: Activate it on Force Touch on Assistive Touch from home or lock screen.